vim-crystal/vim-crystal/README.md

 ![screenshot](https://dl.dropboxusercontent.com/u/2753138/crystal.png)

-This plugin is firstly imported from Ruby's filetype plugin.
-But there are many differences between Ruby and Crystal and vim-crystal can't support all of them.
-And Crystal is growing rapidly and being added many changes.
-If you found some issues or points to improve, pull requests and issues are welcome.
+This plugin was firstly imported from Ruby's filetype plugin.
+There are many differences between Ruby and Crystal but vim-crystal can't support all of them yet.
+In addition, Crystal is growing rapidly and being added many changes.
+If you've found some issues or points to improve, pull requests and issues are welcome.

 This plugin is distributed under the [MIT License](http://opensource.org/licenses/MIT).